mitenjain/nanopore/README.md

 ### Analysing your own data
 The inputs are:
-(1) One or more read files, in FASTA format.
-These should be placed in the directory *nanopore/readFastaFiles*.
+(1) One or more read files, in FASTQ format.
+These should be placed in the directory *nanopore/readFastaFiles/<X>/*.
+Where <X> is the readType being analyzed.
+Generally, this is in the format 2D/, complement/, and template/.
 (2) One or more reference genomes, in FASTA format.
 These should be placed in the directory *nanopore/referenceFastaFiles*.

 For each possible pair of read file, reference genome and mapping algorithm an experiment directory will be created in the *nanopore/output* directory.